xwmx/spotlight-actions/README.md

 # spotlight-login-shortcuts

 Use Spotlight on macOS for fast user switching, opening the login window, putting the system to sleep, and other account operations.

-`spotlight-login-shortcuts` generates an application for each username.
+`spotlight-login-shortcuts` is a little shell script that generates an application bundle for each username on the system.
 When one these applications is launched with Spotlight, the login window for that account is opened, just as if the account is selected in the menu bar dropdown.

 ![Spotlight Username Example](https://raw.githubusercontent.com/alphabetum/spotlight-login-shortcuts/master/images/username.png)